vinh123456789/EzHomeLab/docs/adguard-home.md

 #### General settings

-You can set logs rotation duration here, but the longer the duration, the more memory it consume as AdGuard Home use RAM for log, same with OpenWRT.
+You can set the log rotation duration here, but the longer the duration, the more memory it consumes as AdGuard Home uses RAM for logs, same with OpenWRT.

 #### DNS settings
 In the `Upstream DNS servers` setting text box, paste the following: